dict2css

 • A tuple of the property’s value (as above) and the priority such as IMPORTANT (which sets !important on the property).

-Alias of Mapping[str, Union[Sequence, str, int, None]]
+Alias of Mapping[str, Union[Sequence, str, int, float, None]]

-dumps(styles, *, indent='\t', trailing_semicolon=False, indent_closing_brace=False, minify=False)[source]
+dumps(styles, *, indent='\t', trailing_semicolon=False, indent_closing_brace=False, minify=False, sort_keys=False, check_circular=True, none_style='none')[source]

 Construct a cascading style sheet from a dictionary.